Reduplication: English

-The double copula is in some cases a type of reduplication, which may be regarded as non-standard or incorrect.
+The double is—such as "What I want is, is to go home"—is in some cases a type of reduplication, which may be regarded as non-standard or incorrect.

 More can be learned about English reduplication in Thun (1963), Cooper & Ross (1975), and Nevins & Vaux (2003).

 Dutch

 While not common in Dutch, reduplication does exist.
 Most, but not all (e.g., pipi, blauwblauw (laten), taaitaai (gingerbread)) reduplications in Dutch are loanwords (e.g., koeskoes, bonbon, (ik hoorde het) via via) or imitative (e.g., tamtam, tomtom).
 Another example is a former safe sex campaign slogan in Flanders: Eerst bla-bla, dan boem-boem (First talk, then have sex; lit.
 First blah-blah, then boom-boom).
 In Dutch the verb "gaan" (to go) can be used as an auxiliary verb, which can lead to a triplication: we gaan (eens) gaan gaan (we are going to get going).
 The use of gaan as an auxiliary verb with itself is considered incorrect, but is commonly used in Flanders.
 Numerous examples of reduplication in Dutch (and other languages) are discussed by Daniëls (2000).